Inflationary universe in the presence of a minimal measurable length: Inflation and Minimal Length

 where $\epsilon_H$ and $\eta_H$ are the first and second slow-rolling parameters, given by \cite{Riotto, Weinberg}

 Besides scalar fluctuations, the inflationary scenario predicts tensor fluctuations, which is known as a gravitational wave, too.
 The produced tensor fluctuations induce a curved polarization in the CMB radiation and increase the overall amplitude of their anisotropies at a large scale.
 The physics of the early Universe could be specified by fitting the analytical results the of CMB and density spectra to corresponding observational data.
-By contrast to scalar and vector perturbations, energy-momentum perturbations have no role in tensor perturbation equation.
+In this case, the perturbed metric could be written as

+On the other hand, energy-momentum tensor has no contribution in the tensor perturbation.
+Then, only the geometric part of the action should be considered where it should be computed at quadratic order in fluctuations.
+For a Einstein-Hilbert action, the perturbation of the action at quadratic order is derived as

+Finally using almost the same method as for scalar perturbation, the amplitude of tensor perturbation is obtained, as $\mathcal{P}_T = {16\pi \over m_p^2}\left({H \over 2\pi}\right)^2$.
 After doing some algebraic analysis, and obtaining the amplitude of tensor perturbations \cite{Campo}, the tensor spectra index is derived as \cite{Riotto}

 The imprint of tensor fluctuations on the CMB bring this idea to indirectly determine its contribution to power spectra by measuring CMB polarization \cite{Terrero}.
 Such a contribution could be expressed by the $r$ quantity, which is known as tensor-to-scalar ratio and represents the relative amplitude of tensor-to-scalar fluctuations, $r = \mathcal{P}_T / \mathcal{P}_s$.
 Therefore, constraining $r$ is one of the main goals of the modern CMB survey, and is given by